Anneyino/LegendGame/ReadMe.txt

-Since the project is encapsulated in package LegendGames To run this project you should put the java files in a folder named LegendGames(For example, C:\Users\11327\Desktop\test\LegendGames)
+Group members:
+Jiatong Yin, Boyi Song

+The evaluation of the implementation and reason why we choose this implementation are presented in the Evaluation.txt

-Compilation: javac \yourpath\LegendGames\*.java
+Compilation: javac \yourpath\*.java
-Execution: you need to return to parent folder of LegendGames and run java LegendGames.Maingame
+Execution: java Maingame

 Procedures of  the game:

+Firstly you must select 3 heroes from the hero shop.

-Firstly, you are allowed to set the map of the Legend Game, but the minimum size is 8X8.
+Then, you are allowed to set the map of the Legend Game, but the minimum size is 8X8.
+You can set the width of the lane and the height of the map by yourself.

-Then you can select 1-3 heroes from the hero shop.

 Now the game started.

-Generally the heroes will be initialized at 0,0 position in the map(Left upper corner).
-But if the heroes are blocked by inaccessible cells, you are allowed to reset the position of the heroes.
+The heroes will be initialized at their Nexus Cell in the map.

-when not on a fight with monsters, heroes can choose to move or check their inventory and status, they can change their equipment as well. if heroes enter a market they can choose to buy something(regular items or spells), heroes can buy anything if they have enough money, but some items have unlock levels, so even if you buy something, it is possible that the heroes can't use it.
+when not on a fight with monsters, heroes can choose to move or check their inventory and status, they can change their equipment as well. if heroes are on their Nexus Cell they can choose to buy something(regular items or spells), heroes can buy some items if they have enough money, but the level limit of some items may stop heroes to buy them.

 when on a fight with monsters, heroes can equip, attack, cast and use some potions, they can also check the battle info of status of them and monsters.
+The fight can happen when heroes and monsters encounter(in the same cell or their cells are adjacent).

-if heroes win the fight, all alive hero can gain money and exp, but the dead hero will gain nothing, after the fight, dead heroes recover half their health power. if heroes lose the fight, they will lose half the money.
+if heroes win the fight, all alive hero can gain money and exp, but the dead hero will gain nothing.
+In next round, dead heroes recover their health power and will be reborn at their Nexus Cell.

-the monster heroes encounter are randomly generated, but for the balance, the heroes won't encounter monsters that have levels surpass their levels by 2.
-So if your hero is Lv1, you won't fight a monster that is Lv4 or higher level.
+The victory condition of the game is which side reaches the rivals' Nexus Cell first.
+If any hero reaches any monsters' Nexus Cell, then hero team win.
+If any monster reaches any heroes' Nexus Cell, then monster team win.
+Also, the game can end at the beginning of each round when player enter Q/q to quit the game.